The Map Collection

 There is a small collection of foreign maps used for teaching and research.

 The Library stocks a good range of atlases and gazetteers which can be used in conjunction with the maps.
-These are shelved on Level 5 near to the map chests.

 The collection is reference only and photocopying facilities are available (subject to copyright).
 Please fill in a map request form, which can be found on the map chests and post it in the box provided or complete the Online map request form , allowing 24 hours notice.
 Maps will be available by 10:30 Monday to Friday.

 There is no interlibrary loan service for maps.
 Details of map collections elsewhere in the country can be found here

 There is no other sizeable general collection of maps in the Sheffield area, although Sheffield City Library has a good collection of local maps in the Local Studies section.

 The Library has access to the Digimap on-line mapping facility.

 Please telephone (0114) 222-5097 or email email@example.com if you would like more information and especially if you are making a special visit.

 The collection: a brief outline of what we hold